enigmatry/entry-angular-building-blocks/libs/entry-components/configure-theming.md

 ### 3. Fonts

-Allow customisation of typography and font styles based on Angular Material typography levels. `body` property is the most important and **mandatory** to set because that one is **default** and font family will be applied on all headers and buttons.
+Allow customization of typography and font styles based on Angular Material typography levels. `body` property is the most important and **mandatory** to set because that one is **default** and font family will be applied on all headers and buttons.
 If we want to additionally customize some other typography elements and properties, we can include other font properties.
-Each font related property in configuration can have **family** and **size** values.
+Each font related property in the configuration can have **family** and **size** values.

-- `body`: Define typography for base body text.
+- `body`: Define typography for base body text
 - `buttons`: Typography for buttons and anchors

 ```scss